hachyderm/community/community.hachyderm.io/content/en/blog/posts/2022-12-03-leaving-the-basement/index.md

 ## Finding Root Causes

 By the 3rd day we had roughly 20 changelogs filed.

 Each changelog capturing the story of a highly motivated and extremely hopeful member of the team believing they had once and for all identified the bottleneck.
 Each, ultimately failing to stop the flapping of Hachyderm.

+I cannot say enough good things about the team who worked around the clock on Hachyderm.
+In many cases we were sleeping for 4 hours a night, and bringing our laptops to bed with us.

+ - [@Quintessence](https://hachyderm.io/@Quintessence) wins the "Universe's best incident commander" award.
+ - [@Taniwha](https://hachyderm.io/@Taniwha)  wins the "Best late night hacker and cyber detective" award.
+ - [@hazelweakly](https://hachyderm.io/@hazelweakly) wins the "Extreme research and googling cyberhacker" award.
+ - [@malte](https://hachyderm.io/@malte) wins the "Best architect and most likely to remain calm in a crisis" award.
+ - [@dma](https://hachyderm.io/@dma) wins the "Best scientist and graph enthusiast" award.

-We had narrowed down our problem two 2 disks on Alice.
+After all of our research, science, and detection work we had narrowed down our problem two 2 disks on Alice.

 ```
 /dev/sdg # 2Tb "new" drive